-Classroom Responsibilities •Maintains a positive, safe and nurturing environment for young children and families. •Develops trusting relationships with children, parents, and colleagues. •Performs daily health and safety checks on children throughout the day and alerts parent(s), classroom families, and Center Director as appropriate.
-Conducts classroom equipment and playground safety inspections daily and notifies Center Director for areas requiring maintenance or replacement. •Maintains well organized classroom by continually restoring and enhancing the environment so it’s suitable for young children. •Establishes and maintains center file, portfolio, and assessment of each child in primary care group. •Models project-based developmental or PITC teaching styles, as appropriate for age group assigned. •Coaches substitute teachers, student assistants and volunteers and communicates performance or training issues to Center Director in a timely manner. •Completes classroom environmental ratings annually. •Maintains child family confidentiality of information and records. •Ensure parents sign-in/sign out during assigned shift; be aware of attendance throughout the shift to ensure appropriate ratios and child safety, and record meal counts at point of service •Practices emergency drills as required by state regulations. •Supports classroom team by taking needed time to share relevant information with co-workers as soon as possible without jeopardizing supervision of children. •Uses respectful language and positive guidance when addressing children’s behavior in the classroom.
+Classroom Responsibilities •Maintains a positive, safe and nurturing environment for young children and families. •Develops trusting and professional relationships with children, parents, and colleagues. •Performs daily health and safety checks on children throughout the day and alerts parent(s), classroom families, and Center Director as appropriate.
+Conducts classroom equipment and playground safety inspections daily and notifies Center Director for areas requiring maintenance or replacement. •Maintains well organized classroom by continually restoring and enhancing the environment so it’s suitable for young children. •Establishes and updates needs and services plan, DRDP portfolio, and assessment of each child in primary care group. •Models ECEP philosophy and standards of professionalism. •Coaches substitute teachers, student assistants and volunteers and communicates performance or training issues to Center Director in a timely manner. •Completes classroom environmental ratings (ITERS/ECERS) annually. •Maintains child family confidentiality of information and records. •Ensure parents sign-in/sign out during assigned shift; be aware of attendance throughout the shift to ensure appropriate ratios and child safety, and record meal counts at point of service •Practices emergency drills as required by state regulations. •Supports classroom team by taking time to share relevant information with co-workers as soon as possible without jeopardizing supervision of children. •Uses respectful language and positive guidance when addressing children’s behavior in the classroom.
 Participates in classroom management to maintain a positive learning atmosphere.
 Includes all children regardless of developmental level, cultural background and primary language spoken, and/or expressed behavior or personality.